madrisan/docker-shell-helpers/README.md

 # Helper functions for using Docker in shell scripts

-The script __docker-shell-helpers.sh__ provides a list of functions for making (hopefully) simpler the creation and usage of Docker containers inside a shell scripts.
+The script __docker-shell-helpers.sh__ provides a list of helper functions for making even simpler the creation, usage, and destruction of Docker containers inside a shell script.

 ## List of Helper Functions